-UDM/UDR: Adding a new parameter, DS SUPI, to UE SM subscription data.
+UDM/UDR: Adding a new parameter, DS SUPI, to UE Access and Mobility subscription data.
 Adding a new parameter to PDU Session context, DS Correlation ID.
+Adding DS Information parameter to SM subscription data.

 PCF: Handle a SM policy association related to two SUPIs.
 Creating PCC rules with DualSteer information.

+NRF: Adding a new parameter for SMF discovery; Capability of the SMF to support DualSteering.